kusaldushmantha/hotel-merger-rest/README.md

 * Input validation and sanitization is added to avoid unintentional or malicious behaviour.

-* Exception handlers and a global exception handler are added to catch and report any uncaught exception thus avoiding service crash.
+* Exception handlers and a global exception handler are added to catch and report any exception thus avoiding service crash.

 ## Assumptions